-Dogs have a different digestive system from humans.
-This means that some foods that are safe for people can be harmful or even very dangerous for dogs.
+Dogs have different digestive systems from humans.
+This means that some foods that are safe for people can be harmful to dogs.
+These include alcohol, chocolate, and coffee.

 While many people foods are safe for dogs, they should generally only eat in them moderation.

 Carrots are a healthful food for dogs.
 Chewing on carrots can help remove plaque from their teeth and otherwise promote good dental health.